Dog Bites & Injuries On Monday, March 9, 2020

 Insurance is generally your best chance to be made whole from the attack.
 Most commonly, the homeowner’s or renter’s insurance for the dog’s owner or keeper will end up compensating you for your injuries.
 Alternatively, a business’ or a landlord’s insurance might end up footing the bulk of the bill.
 Overall, an experienced personal injury attorney can help make sure that you find each and every insurance policy that ought to be held responsible.

 Hire a Skilled, Local, Personal Injury Attorney to Help You With Your Claim

 Once you have recovered from the initial shock of the attack, we strongly suggest that you contact a local personal injury attorney to represent you.
-A qualified attorney can protect your interests, handle the insurance adjusters, answer your questions, and help you get the full compensation you deserve for your injuries.
+A qualified New Haven dog bite injury attorney can protect your interests, handle the insurance adjusters, answer your questions, and help you get the full compensation you deserve for your injuries.
 Other than talking to police or your doctors, you never want to give a statement without first retaining an attorney.